DancingPhoenix88/rendering-tutorials/README.txt

 24. BLOOM
     Visual effect
-        Something too bright will make surrounded pixels blurry with its color This is a post processing effectt (work on camera) In order to achieve this effect, we need to render captured image from camera to a separate texture, then we process that texture and 'blit' it back to the screen
+        Something too bright will make surrounded pixels blurry with its color This is a post processing effect (work on camera) In order to achieve this effect, we need to render captured image from camera to a separate texture, then we process that texture and 'blit' it back to the screen
     Steps
         Step 1: We create a blurry version of original texture